What is a Sinking Fund?

 A calculator and a reasonable estimate of the total cost of your upcoming expense and how long it will take to occur makes it easy to set up a sinking fund: Divide the cost by the number of months until you’ll have to pay it and start setting that cash aside in your budget each month.

 Picture this: you open your mailbox, see a bill, and all of a sudden you need $700 for a car insurance premium!
 If you don’t have the money, what’s the first thing you do?
 Pull out your credit card, and into debt you go!
 It’s disheartening, to say the least.

 But how about this instead of borrowing money, you just set aside a manageable amount for a number of months to reach your goal.
 The bill arrives, and you have money sitting there ready to pay for it.

-Yes, it’s utter bliss.
+Yes, it’s utter bliss; a low effort, high impact financial safety net.
 Already have a sinking fund?
 Well, consider it a badge earned on your sash of personal finance accomplishments.
 Want one?
 Keep reading, we’ll tell you how to set one up.

 How Do I Create a Sinking Fund?

 How do you start establishing a sinking fund?
-Some non-YNABers advocate setting up a separate checking account or savings account and then keeping a lot of separate “accounts” within that checking account for all of your Sinking Funds.
-If it’s a large amount of money for a long term expense (say, for a new car or a down payment on a house), it can be beneficial to save money in a high yield savings account or money market fund to take advantage of higher interest rates.
+Some non-YNABers advocate setting up a separate savings account or checking account and then keeping a lot of separate “accounts” within that bank account for all of your sinking funds.
+And if it’s a large amount of money for a big purchase (say, for a new car or a down payment on a house), it can be beneficial to save money in a high yield savings account or money market account to take advantage of higher interest rates.

 In order to keep the number of physical accounts down at our household, I only use a separate account for our New Car Fund (I wish).
 All of the other accounts are small enough that I don’t bother earning any interest.
 It’s your personal call though.